-The records in the Database of Demining Accidents (DDAS) show that "Excavation" of a suspect mine is the most common activity at the time of a demining accident.
-Excavation involves using hand-tools to expose a suspected mine or other ERW.
+The records in the Database of Demining Accidents (DDAS) show that 'Excavation' of a suspect mine is the most common activity at the time of a demining accident.
+Excavation involves using hand tools to expose a suspected mine or other explosive hazard.
 It is an activity that cannot be avoided and accidents have occurred when the victim was working in accordance with approved procedures.
-The “duty of care” of an employer requires that a deminer be protected appropriately when working as directed on a required task.
+The 'duty of care' of an employer requires that a deminer be protected appropriately when working as directed on a required task.

 IMAS 10.30 states that blast-resistant hand-tools should be part of a deminer's Personal protective Equipment.

 The picture shows a typical hand injury from an excavation accident.

 The accident record shows that severe hand and arm injury is common when using short excavation tools and that the injuries are worst when the tool is both short and used vertically.
 When the tool breaks apart, parts have struck the deminers in the chest, upper arm and face.
 Deminers have died from injuries sustained from parts of their hand tool in AP blast mine accidents (so the tool turned the blast mine into a far more hazardous metal fragmentation mine).